Active Machines

 - Public-safe availability state

-SolarCompute should avoid exposing sensitive host, user, machine, network, or operational data through public pages.
+SolarCompute does not expose sensitive host, user, machine, network, or operational data through public pages.

 Protected fields